greg-e/limosa.work/README.md

 **Applied to Actual:** Actual refines it as *Person-in-the-Loop of Provenance*—machines operate, persons affirm.

 ---
-# Truth Family
+# Truth

-*This family examines how truth is preserved through provenance, ensuring that every record, event, and attestation remains anchored to its living source — the person.*
+*examines how truth is preserved through provenance, ensuring that every record, event, and attestation remains anchored to its living source — the person.*

 ## Card 1 – 395… exactly
 **Front**